Frequently Asked Questions

 - AZ Identification card, AZ driver’s license, or valid US Passport (PDF preferred max 2MB)

 - 2×2 picture of yourself with a white background (JPEG preferred min 600×600 pixels; max 2 MB)

 - SNAPS Documentation (SNAPS card with name and letter of acceptance from AZDES)

-Once you have filed your application for your MMJ Patient card, you should receive an approval email within 4-8 business days.
-Your card should arrive in the mail within 3-7 days of the approval notice.
-If you have not received your card after 14 days, you can contact the AZ Department of Health Services at (602) 542-1025.
+Once you have filed your application for your MMJ Patient card, you should receive an approval email from the AZDHS.
+Your card will arrive to the email provided as a digital copy.
+If you have not received your email after 7 days, you can contact the AZ Department of Health Services at (602) 542-1025.

 Due to changes in the AZDHS system, High Mountain Health is no longer able to provide the filing service to obtain an AZMMJ Card.